fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/devices/personal-peripherals.md

 # Personal peripherals for Microsoft Teams

 This article describes in detail all the features that come with Teams certified personal peripherals.
-Many users don't know about all the wonderful capabilities that these devices have and this article will provide users with a single palce of truth that shares about all the features that Teams certified personal peripherals offer.
-This article will be updated when new features roll out, allowing users to easily stay in the loop about what's new with Teams certified personal peripherals and to utilize their devices and all their capabilities to the highest capacity.
+Many users don't know about all the wonderful capabilities that these devices have and this article will provide users with a single place of truth that shares about all the features that Teams certified personal peripherals offer.
+This article is updated when new features roll out, allowing users to easily stay in the loop about what's new with Teams certified personal peripherals and to utilize their devices and all their capabilities to the highest capacity.

 ## Features Supported by Teams Certified Personal Peripherals